EU regulators fine Goldman Sachs, Prysmian for cable cartel

 | BRUSSELS

-BRUSSELS Investment bank Goldman Sachs, the world's top cablemaker Prysmian, Nexans and eight cable firms were fined a total of 302 million euros ($416 million) by EU antitrust regulators on Wednesday for running a cartel.
+BRUSSELS Investment bank Goldman Sachs (GS.N), the world's top cablemaker Prysmian (PRY.MI), Nexans (NEXS.PA) and eight cable firms were fined a total of 302 million euros (249 million pounds) by EU antitrust regulators on Wednesday for running a cartel.

 The power cable cartel ran for almost 10 years from 1999, with the companies sharing markets and allocating customers between themselves, the EU antitrust authority said.